Best Cheap Laptops

 - Battery provides all-day power.

 - Dim, low-resolution screen.

-- No USB-C ports; may require adapters to connect to many newer external devices.
+- No USB-C ports; may require adapters to connect to many newer devices.

-Takeaway: Dell's Chromebook 3189 is typical of many Chromebooks on the market today.
-It's made with students in mind and offers affordability and basic functionality -- but it won't wow you with speed or display quality.
-It's a reliable budget laptop, with convertibility and solid construction to boot.
-Just don't expect any truly stand-out features for the price.
+Takeaway: The Dell Chromebook 3189 is typical of many Chromebooks on the market today.
+It's made with students in mind and won't wow you with its speed or display, but it's a reliable, affordable 2-in-1 laptop with solid construction to boot.
+Just don't expect any truly standout features at this price.